Edmond and Lily Safra Research Fellow and UK DRI Fellow

 Job listing information

 - Reference MED01244

 Imperial College London is one of the world’s most highly ranked universities.
 It has made a major commitment to neurodegenerative disease research in its new Department of Brain Science.
-It is the only UK University hosting two Centres for the UK Dementia Research Institute: the UK DRI at Imperial and the UK DRI Centre for Care and Technology.
+It is the only UK University hosting two Centres for the UK Dementia Research Institute: the UK DRI Centre at Imperial and the UK DRI Care Research and Technology Centre.
 This adds to an earlier focus on Parkinson’s Disease research, leadership of the UK Parkinson’s Society Brain Bank and a track record of excellence in areas of neuroimaging, neurotechnologies, innovations in functional neurosurgery (and now related non-invasive MRI guided high energy focused ultrasound methods) and translational therapeutics for Parkinson’s and other neurodegenerative diseases.

-With generous support from the Edmond J. Safra Foundation and Lily Safra, a Safra Fellowship programme was initiated in 2016 for postdoctoral researchers of demonstrated ability and highest potential.
-The Fellowships enabled career development of its holders as an independent academic researchers and fostered the development of new areas of research in the Division of Brain Sciences.
+With generous support from the Edmond J. Safra Foundation and Lily Safra, a Research Fellowship programme was initiated in 2016 for postdoctoral researchers of demonstrated ability and highest potential.
+The Fellowships enabled career development of its holders as independent academic researchers and fostered the development of new areas of research in the Department of Brain Sciences.
 Fellows developed novel ideas or methods and tested bold hypotheses.
 All have now progressed to new faculty positions at Imperial or other UK universities.

 You must have A PhD or equivalent higher research degree in a relevant field plus post-doctoral or equivalent additional research training.
 A previous research and publication record with evidence of potential for international excellence and leadership in the chosen area of science is also necessary.